clambin/traefik-simple-auth/README.md

   -auth-prefix string
         prefix to construct the authRedirect URL from the domain (default "auth") -cache string
-        The backend to use for caching (default "memory") -cache-memcached-addr string
+        The backend to use for caching CSFR states. memory, memcached and redis are supported (default "memory") -cache-memcached-addr string
-        memcached address to use (only used when cache backend is memcached) -client-id string
+        memcached address to use (only used when cache backend is memcached) -cache-redis-addr string
+        redis address to use (only used when cache backend is redis) -cache-redis-database int
+        redis database to use (only used when cache backend is redis) -cache-redis-password string
+        Redis password (only used when cache backend is redis) -cache-redis-username string
+        Redis username (only used when cache backend is redis)

+  -client-id string
         OAuth2 Client ID
   -client-secret string